Healthy Peanut Butter Cups

 How to Make 5 Ingredient Peanut Butter Cups:

-- Start by making the peanut butter filling, which is all done in the food processor, in less than 5 minutes.
+Start by making the peanut butter filling, which is all done in the food processor, in less than 5 minutes.
 Add pitted Mejdool dates, peanut butter and almond flour to your food processor and pulse until it forms a thick dough.

 A Quicker Method for Date Peanut Butter Cups

-If you you’re in a rush and don’t want to form the cups.
+If you you’re in a rush and don’t want to form the PB cups.
 You can make peanut butter balls instead of cups.
 Here’s how:

 - Roll the peanut butter and date mixture into balls.